dotzaki/coal/README.md

 - [x] Open lazygit with the repository as cwd
 - [x] Open editor (neovim currently) with the repository as cwd
 - [x] RHS shows branch and latest commit message as well as author
+- [ ] Way to search list of repos similar to `/` command in other terminal apps
 - [ ] Get default editor from environment, probably $EDITOR
 - [ ] Style everything make it look prettier
 - [ ] Way to add repositories to tracking from the TUI.